Tibet Travel Weather & Packing Guide (2026 Edition) | CITS

 Table of Contents

-• High altitude:Tibet sits at an average elevation of about 4,000 meters, meaning thinner air and lower oxygen levels.
+• High altitude:Tibet’s average elevation is about 4,000 meters, with thin air and low oxygen levels.

 • Distinct dry and rainy seasons: The dry season lasts from October to April, while the rainy season is mainly in July and August (usually nighttime showers, still fine for daytime travel).